zqwei/explore_ephys_data/README.md

 ### Task description:
 This is an extracellular electrophysiology data recorded during "Tactile delayed response task" in left premotor cortex of mice.
 Recordings were made with 64ch silicon probe.
 * A pole is presented to whiskers of an animal during a "sample epoch".
-The location of pole instructs the animal which direction to lick (left (ipsi) or right (contra)).
+The location of pole instructs the animal which direction to lick (left or right).
+Because recordings were made from left hemisphere, left and right are referred to as ipsi and contra directions.
 * The sample epoch was followed by a "delay epoch", while the animal keeps memory of future licking direction.
 * At the beginning of a "response poch", a brief "go cue" (100ms)instructs the animal to move.
 * When the animal licks the correct direction it receives water reward (correct trials).
 When it licks the wrong direction, there is no reward (error trials).